awsdocs/amazon-connect-admin-guide/doc_source/set-voice-id.md

 When this option is selected, Amazon Connect begins streaming audio from the customer's channel to Voice ID\.

-You can add this block several places in a contact flow, but after **Start streaming audio** is selected, it cannot be disabled, even if later in the flow there are other **Set Voice ID** blocks that do not have it enabled\.
+You can add this block several places in a flow, but after **Start streaming audio** is selected, it cannot be disabled, even if later in the flow there are other **Set Voice ID** blocks that do not have it enabled\.

 ### Voice authentication<a name="set-voice-id-properties-voice-authentication"></a>